awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-instances-java.rst

 .. code-block:: java

     <?dbhtml linenumbering.everyNth="1" ?>
-    // Retrieves the credentials from an AWSCredentials.properties file.
-    AWSCredentials credentials = null;
-    try {
-        credentials = new PropertiesCredentials(
-            GettingStartedApp.class.getResourceAsStream("AwsCredentials.properties"));
-    } catch (IOException e1) {
-        System.out.println("Credentials were not properly entered into AwsCredentials.properties.");
-        System.out.println(e1.getMessage());
-        System.exit(-1);
-    }

-    // Create the AmazonEC2Client object so we can call various APIs.
+    // Create the AmazonEC2 client so we can call various APIs.
-    AmazonEC2 ec2 = new AmazonEC2Client(credentials);
+    AmazonEC2 ec2 = AmazonEC2ClientBuilder.defaultClient();

     // Create a new security group.
     try {